1109akshatverma/Dashboard-in-a-day/getting-started.md

 ## Overview

 In this lab, you will explore the key features of the Power BI service, from authoring reports in Power BI Desktop to sharing insights via the Power BI Service.
 You will perform essential data transformations to optimize the data model, ensuring consistency and usability.
 The lab provides step-by-step guidance, including visual aids with highlighted key sections for clarity.
 You will finalize a Power BI report by applying conditional formatting, custom visuals, themes, and bookmarks for enhanced storytelling.
 Additionally, you will learn to share reports securely using Row-Level Security (RLS) and configure sharing permissions.
-Lastly, you will explore Embedded Analytics, integrating Power BI reports into applications using Power BI Embedded, enabling seamless access to insights within third-party solutions.

 ## Objectives